Cosa vuol dire street wear? - Horda Brand Streetwear

 Expression of Identity

 Streetwear is often seen as a way to express one's identity.
 Through clothing, people can communicate their cultural background, passions, and beliefs.
-This style has become a means to address social and political issues, with many brands using their platforms to raise awareness about important issues.
+This style has become a means to address social and political issues, with many brands using their platforms to raise awareness on important issues.

 Inclusivity and Diversity